Phileosopher/toolbox/README.md

 For brevity's sake, I'm mostly glossing over a few groups:

 - The built-in tools.
 If I need them, they're in the computer already.
 - [Mega-corp](https://gainedin.site/groups-large) tools.
-They already have plenty of [advertising they paid for](https://notageni.us/marketing/), so they're _literally_ the first thing that comes up when you type them into a search engine.
+They already have plenty of [advertising they paid for](https://notageni.us/marketing/), so they're _literally_ the first thing that comes up when you type the need into a search engine.
-- Paid tools, when they cost enough that it makes me pause to consider [my budget](https://adequate.life/money-3/).
+- Paid tools when they cost enough that it makes me pause to consider [my budget](https://adequate.life/money-3/).
+I'm a big proponent of [free licenses](https://trendless.tech/floss/) whenever possible.
-- Most courses and courseware, since most of that is part of a _constantly_ revolving cycle of technology fashions (Remember when Java and Netscape was going to run the world forever?
-By contrast, how about web browsers and corporation-endorsed programming languages?)
+- Most courses and courseware, since most of that is part of a _constantly_ revolving cycle of [technology fashions](https://trendless.tech/trends/) (Netscape and Java aren't running the planet anymore, but the concept of [web browsers](https://trendless.tech/web-dev/) and [programming languages endorsed by mega-corporations](https://trendless.tech/langs/) still are).
-- Anything that had [a scandal attached to it](https://trendless.tech/faang) or [got hacked](https://trendless.tech/hacking).
+- Anything where [a scandal was attached to it](https://trendless.tech/faang), it's [highly politicized](https://gainedin.site/conservative-liberal), or it [got hacked](https://trendless.tech/hacking).
+I've got enough drama in my life without looking for it.

 I've broken everything into malleable and somewhat arbitrary groupings, since there are _many_ things that someone could use a computer for, and people are constantly adding new things: